automl/auto-sklearn/doc/index.rst

 *******
 You can accelerate auto-sklearn with `Intel(R) Extension for Scikit-Learn (sklearnex) <https://github.com/intel/scikit-learn-intelex>`_.
 The acceleration is achieved through **patching**: replacing scikit-learn algorithms with their optimized versions provided by the extension.

-Install sklearnex with pip or conda:
+Read `system requirements <https://intel.github.io/scikit-learn-intelex/system-requirements.html>`_ and install sklearnex with pip or conda:

 .. code:: bash